 I made one of these on Christmas eve and the other Christmas morning.
 Can you guess what baby they're for?

-Information about healing gemstone jewelry and talismans, plus insights into my weaving, and thoughts on life in general.
+Lots of info about my weaving; older info about healing gemstone jewelry and talismans, and some thoughts on life in general.

 I guess you can tell that wrapped around those mugs are mug cozies I knit.
 I made a baker's dozen to give as gifts at Pfeiffer Nature Center, the not-for-profit I work for.